-High-volume, limited access highways specifically include Interstate 49, but could describe other multi-lane roadways within the RFD response areas.
-A desire to keep the traffic flowing on these high-volume roadways is inherent in all operations.
+High-volume, limited access highways specifically include Interstate 49, but could describe other multi-lane roadways within the RFD response areas such as Hudson Road, South 8th Street, West Walnut Street, West New Hope Road, etc. A desire to keep the traffic flowing on these high-volume roadways is inherent in all operations.
 When deemed necessary by the incident commander for the protection of personnel and patients involved, any or all lanes may be shut down.
 This however should be a rare occurrence and should be exercised for the shortest time possible.